-When you click on the MAC address of any AP, the Monitor > Access Points page changes to a detailed view of information related to that specific AP.
-You can also click the AP name or MAC address in any of the tables or dashboard widgets in which it appears as a link to go directly to the AP detail page.
+When you click on the MAC address of any AP, the Access Points page changes to a detailed view of information related to that specific AP.

-The Monitor > Access Points > [AP MAC Address] page provides the following details on the specific AP:
+The Access Points page provides the following details on the specific AP:

-TABLE 31 AP Information details
+TABLE 27 AP Information details

 Heading Description General Information Displays general information on the AP, including software version, IP address and model number, uptime, clients and mesh status.
-Actions Action icons provide tools for managing the AP (see Using Action Icons to Manage and Troubleshoot APs on page 274).
+Actions Action icons provide tools for managing the AP (see Using Action Icons to Manage APs).
 Radio 802.11(b/g/n or 11a/n/ac) Displays details on the 2.4 GHz (b/g/n) and 5 GHz (a/n/ac) radios.
 Transmission statistics are totals since last radio restart.
 Airtime % statistics represent the time spent sending (Tx) and receiving (Rx) 802.11 frames, plus the time spent waiting for non-802.11 interference to avoid collision (busy).
 Free airtime is 100% - total.
 High numbers indicate contention in the channel.
 LAN Port Configuration Displays the current configuration of the AP's LAN ports, including their enabled state, type (Access Port or Trunk Port), and Access VLAN ID.
 LAN Port Status Displays the status of the Ethernet ports, whether the link is up or down and the speed/duplex status.
 Neighbor APs Displays nearby APs, their channel and signal strength.
 WLANs Displays the WLANs that this AP is supporting, including SSID name, BSSID MAC address, radio type and up/down status.

-TABLE 31 AP Information details (continued)
+TABLE 27 AP Information details (continued)

 Heading Description Performance Displays a graphical view of AP performance and RF environment statistics.
 Three Performance analysis graphs plot the capacity, throughput, associated clients and RF contention in the channel as a function of time.
 The estimated capacity is of downlink traffic and is updated only when the AP transmits more than 1000 packets, each containing at least 1024 bytes of data, within a one-minute measurement interval.
 The uplink and downlink throughput curves show the actual throughput of a particular client or the current mix of clients.
 These curves are influenced by the user session, and they vary as a function of gaps in browsing activity and internet server response times.
 The RF Pollution graph plots a proprietary metric describing the impediment due to other RF signals competing for use of the channel over time.
-(See RF Pollution FAQ on page 276 for more information) Mesh-related Information Displays uplink/downlink information, transmission statistics and details on mesh signal strength and stability (if mesh is enabled).
+(See RF Pollution FAQ on page 333 for more information) Mesh-related Information Displays uplink/downlink information, transmission statistics and details on mesh signal strength and stability (if mesh is enabled).
 Sensor Information Displays AP orientation and temperature details as reported by the AP's internal sensors (not supported on all APs).
-See Access Point Sensor Information on page 279 for more information.
+See Access Point Sensor Information on page 335 for more information.
 Clients Displays a list of the currently connected clients.
 Action icons can be used to configure or troubleshoot a client from this list.
 Events/Activities Displays an AP-related subset of the All Events / Activities table.